-- 17.25 Any decision of a Joint Labor Relations Committee or of an Area Arbitrator claimed by either party to conflict with this Agreement shall immediately be referred at the request of such party to the Coast Arbitrator for review.
-The Coast Arbitrator shall have the power and duty to set aside any such decision found to conflict with this Agreement and to finally and conclusively determine the dispute.
-It shall be the duty of the moving party in any case brought before the Coast Arbitrator to make a prima facie showing that the decision in question conflicts with this Agreement, and the Coast Arbitrator shall pass upon any objection to the sufficiency of such showing before ruling on the merits. - 17.251 The Coast Arbitrator appointed by the Parties to the ILWU-PMA Pacific Coast Longshore and Clerks' Agreement shall serve as the Coast Arbitrator for the purposes of this Agreement. - 17.26 Miscellaneous provisions. - 17.261 Should either party fail to participate in any of the steps of the grievance machinery, the matter shall automatically move to the next higher level. - 17.3 Nothing in this Section 17 shall prevent the parties from mutually agreeing upon other means of deciding matters upon which there has been disagreement. - 17.4 Arbitrators and Awards. - 17.41 Powers of arbitrators shall be limited strictly to the application and interpretation of the Agreement as written.
-The arbitrators shall have jurisdiction to decide any and all disputes arising under the Agreement, including cases dealing with the resumption or continuation of work.
+- 17.25 Any decision of a Joint Port Labor Relations Committee or of an Area Arbitration Panel claimed by either party to conflict with the PCWB&FA shall immediately be referred at the request of such party to the Joint Walking Bosses/Foremen's Coast Labor Relations Committee.
+In such a case, at the request of either party, the Joint Walking Bosses/Foremen's Coast Labor Relations Committee shall meet within 10 days to address the matter.
+If the Joint Walking Bosses/Foremen's Coast Labor Relations Committee cannot agree, the Coast Arbitrator, shall have the power and duty to set aside any such decision found to conflict with the PCWB&FA and to finally and conclusively determine resolution of the dispute.
+It shall be the duty of the moving party in any case brought before the Coast Arbitrator under this section to make a prima facie showing that the decision in question conflicts with the PCWB&FA, and the Coast Arbitrator shall pass upon any objection to the sufficiency of such showing before ruling on the merits. - 17.251 The Coast Arbitrator appointed by the Parties to the ILWU-PMA Pacific Coast Longshore and Clerks' Agreement shall serve as the Coast Arbitrator for the purposes of this Agreement. - 17.26 Miscellaneous provisions. - 17.261 Should either party fail to participate in any of the steps of the grievance machinery, the matter shall automatically move to the next higher level. - 17.3 Nothing in this Section 17 shall prevent the parties from mutually agreeing upon other means of deciding matters upon which there has been disagreement.

-- 17.42 Arbitrators' decisions must be based upon the showing of facts and their application under the specific provisions of the written Agreement and be expressly confined to, and extend only to, the particular issue in dispute.
+- 17.4 Arbitrators and Awards. - 17.41 Powers of arbitrators shall be limited strictly to the application and interpretation of the Agreement as written.
+The arbitrators shall have jurisdiction to decide any and all disputes arising under the Agreement, including cases dealing with the resumption or continuation of work. - 17.42 Arbitrators' decisions must be based upon the showing of facts and their application under the specific provisions of the written Agreement and be expressly confined to, and extend only to, the particular issue in dispute.
 The arbitrators shall have power to pass upon any and all objections to their jurisdiction.
 If an arbitrator holds that a particular dispute does not arise under the Agreement, then such dispute shall be subject to arbitration only by mutual consent. - 17.43 In the event the parties agree that an arbitrator has exceeded his or her authority and jurisdiction, he or she shall be disqualified for any further service. - 17.44 All decisions of arbitrators shall be observed and/ or implemented.
-No decision of an Area Arbitrator, interim or formal, can be appealed unless it is observed and/or implemented - 17.5 All expenses and salaries of the arbitrators shall be borne equally by the parties, except where specifically provided herein to the contrary. - 17.6 Informal hearings and interim rulings. - 17.61 When a grievance or dispute arises on the job and is not resolved through the steps of Sections 17.21, 17.22 and 17.23 and it is claimed that the work is not being continued as required by Section 11, a request by either party shall refer the matter to the Area Arbitrator for his or her consideration in an informal hearing; such referral may be prior to formal disagreement in any Joint Labor Relations Committee.
-Such hearing may be ex parte if either party fails or refuses to participate, provided that the arbitrator may temporarily delay an ex parte hearing to permit immediate bona fide efforts to settle an issue without a hearing.
+No decision of an Area Arbitrator or panel, interim or formal, can be appealed unless it is observed and/ or implemented. - 17.45 When any registered member (whether a registered walking boss/foreman or an applicant for registration as a walking boss/foreman) claims that they have been discriminated against in violation of Section 13.3 of this Agreement, they may at their option and expense, or either the Union or the Association may at its option and at their joint expense, have such complaint adjudicated hereunder, which procedure shall be the exclusive remedy for any such discrimination.